rajabishek/swift-essentials/manuscript/iOS Essentials/ios-implementations.md

 * First step would be to create a NSURL instance of the endpoint
 * Then we need to create a NSURLRequest object with the url object
-* Create a session object to create a task to send the request , and then create a task to send the request and then actually send the request
+* Create a session object to create a task to send the request
+* Create a task to send the request from the session object
 ```swift
 if let url = NSURL(string: "http://endpoint.com/data") {
     let request = NSURLRequest(URL: url)